RG0825: Cornhusker Ordnance Plant (Grand Island, Neb.)Scrapbooks, 1942-1944 and 1949-1960

 SCOPE AND CONTENT NOTE

 This collection consists of one reel of microfilm containing two scrapbooks dating from 1942-1944 and 1949-1960.
 The material relates to the history of the Cornhusker Ordnance Plant.
 Included are newspaper clippings, photographs, publicity materials, and advertisements that document activities at the Plant.
 These items also provide information on production of munitions, fundraising campaigns, safety operations, accommodations for workers, military inspections, visits of dignitaries, and social events for employees.
+The original Volume 2 (1952-1960) was added to the collection at a later date.

 For additional information about Cornhusker Ordnance Plant photographs, please contact our Library Staff.